MikyGus/GodotAddonMenuSystem/README.md

 1. To the `PlayButton`, add a `TransitionButton` as a child
 1. Have the transition-type set to `Switch`
-1. And set the `Transition to path` to point to the GamePlay scene
+1. And set the `Transition to path` to point to the GamePlay scene (This is the HUD)
 ![AddTransitionButton](Documentation/Images/transitionbutton_switch_sceneset.png)
 1. As a child to `TransitionButton` add a `FadeTransition`-node
 ![AddTransitionButton](Documentation/Images/playbutton_fadetransition.png)